liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

 Before proceeding, make sure you're familiar with the following terminology:

-- A *facet* is a combination of information about a specific indexed field: its terms and their frequency.
+- A *facet* is a combination of information about a specific indexed field: its terms and their frequencies.
 Facets are typically named after the field in question.

 - The number of times a given term appears within a set of documents is called the term's *frequency*.

-- A list of facet information, i.e., a list of terms and their frequencies for a specific field, is called a *term result list*.
+- A list of facet information.
+This, in other words, is a list of terms and their frequencies for a specific field, is called a *term result list*.

 - Some facets have a property called *frequency threshold*.
 This value indicates the minimum frequency required for terms to appear in the term result list.
-  E.g., if the frequency threshold of of a facet is set to `3`, a term appearing only twice will not appear in the term result list.
+  For example, if the frequency threshold of of a facet is set to `3`, a term appearing only twice won't appear in the term result list.

 - Some facets have a property called *max terms*.
-This value indicates the maximum number of terms that will be included in the term result list regardless of how many actual matching terms are found for the facet.
-Using a max terms property can keep the search results displayed by the user interface under control so that users are not overwhelmed by too much information.
+This value indicates the maximum number of terms that are included in the term result list regardless of how many actual matching terms are found for the facet.
+Using a max terms property can keep the number of search results under control so that users are not overwhelmed by too much information.

 - The *order* property determines the default ordering used for the term result list.
 There are two possible modes: *Order Hits Descending*, or *Order Value Ascending*.
 The first, Order Hits Descending, means that results will be ordered by frequency in a descending order.
 The second, Order Value Ascending, means that the results will be ordered by value (i.e., by term) in ascending order.
-Both modes will fall back to the other mode as a secondary sort order when there are duplicates.
-This means that many terms with the same frequency will always be sorted by value.
+Both modes fall back to the other mode as a secondary sort order when there are duplicates.
+This means that many terms with the same frequency are always sorted by value.

 - A *range* defines an interval within which all the matching terms' frequencies are summed.
-This means that if a facet defines a term range for the *createDate* field between the years 2008 to 2010, and another for 2012 to 2014, all matching documents having a creation time within one of these specified ranges will be returned as a sum for that range.
-Thus you may find 7 documents in the first range, and 18 documents in the second range.
+This means that if a facet defines a term range for the *createDate* field between the years 2008 to 2010, and another for 2012 to 2014, all matching documents having a creation time within one of these specified ranges are returned as a sum for that range.
+Thus you may find seven documents in the first range and 18 documents in the second range.
 Ranges cannot be used with multi-value fields.

 ## Configuring Custom Facets